aflatoune/approche-directe/README.md

 # Installation

-The package has been tested with R 3.6 and >= 4.0.5.
+The package has been tested with R 3.6 and R >= 4.0.5.

 ```r
 # install.packages("devtools")